VUmcCGP/wisecondor/README.md

 - Create a reference (using reference .npz files)
     - **Important notes**
         - WisecondorX will internally generate a male and female gonosomal reference.
 It is advised that both male and female samples are represented in the reference set.
-If e.g. no male samples are included, the Y chromosome will not be part of the analysis when testing male cases.
-        - For NIPT analysis, it is advised that both male and female feti are (more or less) equally included.
+        - It is also advised that both male and female samples (for NIPT, this means male and female feti) are (more or less) equally included.
+        - Gender prediction is based on multimodel modeling of the Y-read fraction.
+This means that, if only few samples (<50) are included, this process will not be accurate, and gonosomal predictions will fail.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.
-        - Try to include at least 50 samples per reference.
+        - Try to include at least 100 samples per reference.
 The more the better, yet, from 500 on it is unlikely to observe additional improvement concerning normalization.
 - Predict CNAs (using the reference and test .npz cases of interest)